You’ve got skills. Right?

 For things like a website you always need to ask the right questions though.
 Of course, their work always needs to tie back to business goals.

-Your online presence is there to bring you leads, a good agency to work with makes it their priority to help you grow your business.
+Your online presence is there to bring you leads, a good web design agency to work with makes your project their priority in the right ways.